 As previously reported, Mize was president and CEO of Blish-Mize for about 35 years.
 “I saw success and had some challenges, and I also had a lot of fun,” he said.

-In the following question-and-answer-style e-mail interview, Mize expounded on his career and the state of the industry.
+In the following Q&A-style email interview, Mize expounded on his career and the state of the industry.

-A: My mentor was my father [John Mize, Sr.] who ran our company for years with a vast knowledge of working with both vendors and customers.
+My mentor was my father [John Mize Sr.], who ran our company for years with a vast knowledge of working with both vendors and customers.

-A: Hardware stores have to provide answers for their D I Y consumers and have the goods in stock.
+Hardware stores have to provide answers for their DIY consumers and have the goods in stock.
 They also have to provide the same customer service as their online competition — easy returns, fast delivery.
-A lot of our customers today are not the traditional hardware store —they are lumber yards and building materials dealers.
+A lot of our customers today are not the traditional hardware store — they are lumber yards and building materials dealers.

 Our biggest challenge has always been how to grow.
 Acquisitions is one of the answers.
 We’ve made a few of them.
 We are a survivor in this business because we manage our business responsibly and we take care of our customers.